Military Lending Act

 The MAPR may not exceed 36%.

 Under the rule, the credit union must provide covered borrowers the following information before or at the time the borrower becomes obligated on the transaction or establishes an account:

 - A statement of the applicable MAPR (*model statement provided by regulation is listed below);

 - A clear description of the payment obligation of the covered borrower, as applicable (i.e., payment statement pursuant to Regulation Z); and

 - To meet the requirements of providing a statement of the applicable MAPR as required by the MLA, the credit union can use this model statement or something substantially similar: “Federal law provides important protections to members of the Armed Forces and their dependents relating to extensions of consumer credit.
-In general, the cost of consumer credit to a member of the Armed Forces and his or her dependent may not exceed 36 percent.
+In general, the cost of consumer credit to a member of the Armed Forces and their dependent may not exceed 36 percent.
 This rate must include, as applicable to the credit transaction or account: The costs associated with the credit insurance premiums; fees for ancillary products sold in connection with the credit transaction; any application fee charged (other than certain application fees for specified credit transactions or accounts); and any participation fee charged (other than certain participation fees for a credit card account)."